cedricwalter/cedricwalter.github.io/_posts/_disabled/2010-07-23-basic-operations-with-xen-server-export-import-of-vm-templates-and-guests.md

 > [Citrix® XenServer](http://www.citrix.com/)® is a complete, managed [server virtualization](http://www.citrix.com/xenserver/server-virtualization) platform built on the powerful Xen® hypervisor.
 Xen technology is widely acknowledged as the fastest and most secure virtualization software in the industry.
 XenServer is designed for efficient management of Windows® and #Linux® [virtual servers ](http://www.citrix.com/xenserver/server-virtualization)and delivers cost-effective server consolidation and business continuity.

-By the way if you succeed installing XEN server on a [Strato.com](http://www.strato.com/) dedicated #Linux server **with a minimal downtime**, [contact me I am interested](http://www.waltercedric.com/-contact-me.html)!
+By the way if you succeed installing XEN server on a [Strato.com](http://www.strato.com/) dedicated #Linux server with a minimal downtime, [contact me I am interested](http://www.waltercedric.com/-contact-me.html)!

 # Basic operations